TimotheeMathieu/adastop/README.md

-  compare  Perform one step of adaptive stopping algorithm using csv file... plot     Plot results of the comparator situated in the folder 'folder'. reset    Reset the comparator to zero by removing the save file of the...
+  compare  Perform one step of adaptive stopping algorithm using csv file... plot     Plot results of the comparator situated in the folder 'folder'. reset    Reset the comparator to zero by removing the save file of the... status   Print the status of the comparator located in the folder...

 > adastop compare --help
 Usage: adastop compare [OPTIONS] INPUT_FILE

   Perform one step of adaptive stopping algorithm using csv file intput_file.
+  The csv file must be of size `size_group`.
 At first call, the comparator will be initialized with the arguments passed and then it will be saved to a save file in `.adastop_comparator.pkl`.

 Options:
-  --n-groups INTEGER        Number of groups.  [default: 5] --n-permutations INTEGER  Number of random permutations.  [default: 10000] --alpha FLOAT             Type I error.  [default: 0.05] --beta FLOAT              early accept parameter.  [default: 0] --compare-to-first        Compare all algorithms to the first algorithm.
+  --n-groups INTEGER        Number of groups.  [default: 5] --size-group INTEGER      Number of groups.  [default: 5] --n-permutations INTEGER  Number of random permutations.  [default: 10000] --alpha FLOAT             Type I error.  [default: 0.05] --beta FLOAT              early accept parameter.  [default: 0.0] --seed INTEGER            Random seed.
+  --compare-to-first        Compare all algorithms to the first algorithm.
   --help                    Show this message and exit.

 > cat examples/walker1.csv # file contains evaluations on walker environment ,PPO,DDPG,SAC,TRPO